vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 The default install of Mastodon, when deployed from source, generates one Sidekiq service with 25 threads.

-Each thread when active has _the potential_ to be an active connection to the Postgres database, but it might also do something else entirely, like send an email notification or fetch a remote image, or tell another server that users have posted.
+Each thread when active has _the potential_ to be an active connection to the PostgreSQL database, but it might also do something else entirely, like send an email notification or fetch a remote image, or tell another server that users have posted.
 It's somewhat unpredictable.

 There are two values that must be managed for Sidekiq: